eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 ## Introduction

 Merry April Foolsmas, everyone!
 I must make a confession.
 I have seen the light.
-I am not a true Condorcet believer!
+I am now a true Condorcet purist!

 Fellow Condorcetists, I come bearing a gift: I have permanently solved the Condorcet paradox.
 There is in fact a *perfect* voting system!
 It is called Approval voting, and it *is* indeed a Condorcet method.